snap-one/docs-driverworks-proxyprotocol/source/includes/69_lock_capabilities/_1-LOCKCAPABILITIES.md

 The following Capabilities are supported with the Lock Proxy.
 Note that these capabilities will persist their values.
 This can result in inaccurate capability values being displayed on Navigators.

-The correct way to update these capabilities when a driver is updated is with the [DYNAMIC\_CAPABILITY\_CHANGED][1] notification.
+The correct way to update these capabilities when a driver is updated is with the DYNAMIC\_CAPABILITY\_CHANGED notification.
 For example see the lua code to the right which uses name/value pairs:

 ```xml